 As in the case of health insurance, the statutory long-term care insurance programme will also be affected by demographic ageing as it lowers revenues and increases expenditure.
-A similar pattern emerges in as far as the per capita expenditure on long-term care increases steeply with age.
-In 1996, for example, 4 out of 1,000 participants in the statutory scheme in the 35-39 age group received benefits from it, compared with 24 per 1,000 in the 65-69 and 280 per 1,000 in the over-80 age groups.
-Demographic simulations conducted by a number of institutes have calculated that the contribution rate for long-term care insurance would need to rise from the current 1.7% to between 3% and 6% by 2040 (Enquête-Kommission "Demographischer Wandel", 1998, p.
+A similar pattern emerges insofar as the per capita expenditure on long-term care increases steeply with age.
+In 1996, for example, 4 out of 1,000 participants in the statutory scheme in age group 35-39 received benefits from it, compared with 24 per 1,000 in age group 65-69 and 280 per 1,000 in the age group 80 or over.
+Demographic simulations conducted by a number of institutes have calculated that the contribution rate for long-term care insurance would need to rise from the current 1.7 per cent to between 3 and 6 per cent by 2040 (Enquete-Kommission, 1998, p.
 126).
-Yet even the upper projection of 6% will probably be insufficient, as the following computations on the increase in the demographic senior citizens' care index shows.
+Yet even the upper projection of 6 per cent will probably be insufficient, as the following computations on the increase in the "demographic senior citizens' care index" shows.

-The "demographic senior citizens' care index" used here consists of the number of people of advanced old age (where the need for care is most prevalent) per 100 people in the age group that is 20-40 years younger than they are, who normally take responsibility for caring for the elderly.
-The index has been calculated using alternative borderlines, initially treating "advanced old age" as meaning 80 years and over, then 81 years and over, and so on up to 90 years and over.
-Correspondingly, the age groups assumed to be responsible for providing care are 40 and under 60, 41 and under 61, and so on.
-The first alternative is expressed in the formula:
+The demographic senior citizens' care index used here consists of the number of people of advanced old age (where the need for care is most prevalent) per 100 people in the age group that is 20-40 years younger than they are, who normally take responsibility for caring for the elderly.
+The index has been calculated using alternative borderlines, initially treating "advanced old age" as meaning 80 years or over, then 81 years or over, and so on up to 90 years or over.
+Correspondingly, the age groups assumed to be responsible for providing care are 40-59, 41-60, and so on.
+The first alternative is expressed in the formula

-Care index $$P{R0/(40-60)} = \frac{Population \ aged \ 80 +}{Population \ aged \ 40 - 60} 100$$
+Care index $$P{80/(40-60)} = \frac{Population aged 80+}{Population aged 40-60} \times 100$$

-The calculations made on the basis of the middle projection variant for the German Insurance Association produced the following results (Figure 11 and 12):
+The calculations made on the basis of the middle projection variant for the German Insurance Association produced the following results (figures XII and XIII):